fohalabi/fohalabi/README.md

 - Welcome to my GitHub profile!
 I'm a FrontEnd Developer with a passion for creating responsive and user-centric web interfaces that brings ideas to life.

 # About Me
  I’m  self-taught **frontend developer** with a strong focus on creating fast, responsive and user-friendly web interfaces.
-I specilize in crafting clean and efficient froentend using:
+I specilize in crafting clean and efficient front end using:
    - HTML, CSS and javascript for solid foundation
    - React for dynamic web interfaces
    - vite for fast and optimized development